Crio-Bytes/Security/understanding-jwt/README.md

 Similarly, try doing the signature part.
 You would see random characters.
 That is the Signature of the message.
 As you would have guessed by now, signed JWT is tamper-proof, but the information in it is still readable.

-In a JWT verification system, the flow is
-1. Decode Header
-2. Get the signing algorithm
-3. Check if the Signature is valid, else send an error.
-4. If the Signature is valid, decode the Payload.

 Let us check the validity of the Signature.
 You can use any verifier of your choice, or even better if you make your program.
 If you do make your program, do send a pull request. <br>